Measuring Your Chatbot Efforts with Analytics Tools

 Due to the novel nature of chatbot operations within business assets, there is a critical distinction between chatbot analytics tools (and metrics) and website analytics metrics or website KPIs.

-In this age of the Internet, messenger apps and social media, web-based and messenger-based chatbots can be tightly integrated with online business assets, backend analytics systems, and marketing best practices.
-That’s including the combination of robust inbound marketing website methodologies and chatbot analytics tools – to enhance the entirety of a company’s marketing/sales funnel, which typically includes:
+In this age of the Internet, messenger apps, and social media, web-based and messenger-based chatbots can be tightly integrated with online business assets, backend analytics systems, and marketing best practices, including the combination of robust inbound marketing website methodologies and chatbot analytics tools, to enhance the entirety of a company’s marketing/sales funnel, which typically includes:

 - Top of the Funnel (ToFu): ToFu workflows focus on enlightening customers on the critical issues or problems they are facing.
 This phase is important to draw customers to a brand’s products/services by first giving key information that can help the lead along the buyer’s journey.